JieunKwon/Linux-users/README.md

 # Linux-users
-To practice add users and delete users
+To add users and delete users

 Add Users
 -------------